lowwebtech/low-web-extension/Readme.md

 - when possible, the extension chooses a low video quality.
 For example on Youtube.com, the video will be played in 240p, 360p or 480p (Youtube, Vimeo, Dailymotion)
 - embed video iframes are blocked and a light preview is displayed.
 The click on a preview opens the video on the original site or in the iframe.
 We use oEmbed to get informations about the videos (Youtube, Vimeo, Dailymotion, Facebook).
+- optionnaly, some optimisations are done to limit dark patterns on Youtube to reduce its attraction and avoid to lose hours on Youtube.
+Links and image preview on homepage and video page can be hided.
 - remove autoplay and loop parameters for embed videos and native html &lt;video&gt;
 - optionnaly block all requests of type: video *(default:false)*